Critical Equipment Maintenance: Assessment & Repair

 It's important not to overlook the failure of critical equipment maintenance, which could have severe consequences for employee safety or the environment.

-Classifications of assets by criticality
+Classifications of Assets by Criticality

 Understanding the varying degrees of criticality allows organizations to strategically focus on maintaining the most vital equipment and systems, minimizing downtime, and maximizing operational efficiency.

 By delving into these classifications, we gain invaluable insights into navigating the complexities of asset management in these dynamic industries.
-The criticality of Assets can be divided into four categories based on their functionality and importance.

 Criticality A

 Criticality A may also involve safety, environmental risks, or equipment that generates significant profits.
-Additionally, assets with high repair costs are included in this category.

 Criticality B